mqrble/get-total-orders/README.md

 # get-total-orders

-_Get information about your order, the number of goods you have ordered on Tiki and Shoppe._
+_Get information about your orders, the number of goods you have ordered on Tiki and Shoppe._

 ## **INSTRUCTION**
 * Go to Shoppe or Tiki folder.